BlueMarbleSpace/hextor/README.md

-# README file for HEXTOR (Habitable EBM for eXoplaneT ObseRvations)
+# HEXTOR (Habitable EBM for eXoplaneT ObseRvations)

-# Release 1.2.1
+README file for release 1.2.1

 1) Edit ./model/Makefile and set the values of the Fortran compiler FC and location of this model WDIR